graphpaperpress/Sell-Media/readme.txt

 *   Protect file uploads.
 *   Accept payments via PayPal.
 Additional payment gateways are also available.

-** Horizontal Masonry Layouts - New in version 2.4.2 **
+**New in version 2.5: Gutenberg Blocks**
-Horizontal masonry layouts for thumbnails can be enabled on Sell Media -> Settings -> Thumbnail Layout
+Insert galleries in many different formats using Sell Media blocks for Gutenberg!

 = Resources =